Skip to content

 Where tofu wins on weight, dust, and paw feel

 Pure pea-fiber tofu is the lightest formula we make.
-An 18 lb tofu bag covers approximately the same litter-box volume as a 30+ lb clay bag.
+A 12 lb tofu bag covers approximately the same litter-box volume as a 20+ lb clay bag.
 For older owners, asthma sufferers, and anyone hauling litter up apartment stairs, this matters more than spec sheets capture.

-On dust, our tofu line averages ~99.4% reduction relative to the standard sodium-bentonite reference sample under ASTM D6940.
-The cassava blend is close behind at ~99%.
-The pellet itself is softer than cassava — gentler on cat paws, especially for kittens under three months and older cats with arthritis.
+On dust, both formulas are low-dust pellets, far below clay.
+The third-party report we publish put powder (fines) content on a cassava sample at 1%.
+The tofu pellet itself is softer than cassava, gentler on cat paws, especially for kittens under three months and older cats with arthritis.
 See our spec guide on low-dust litter for asthmatic households.

 When to stock both versus only one

-For private-label brands launching their first SKU, our recommendation is to start with the Cassava + Tofu Blend.
+For private-label brands launching their first SKU, our recommendation is to start with the House Blend.
 It addresses the broader market, has the more familiar “clumping litter” mental model, and accepts custom blend ratios from 50:50 (softest, strongest clump) to 80:20 (lightest weight, fastest clumping).
 Add Pure Tofu as your second SKU once you have channel traction.

 For multi-SKU brands, the pair is complementary, not competitive.
 Cassava is the everyday house litter; tofu is the “I live in a third-floor walkup” or “I have asthma” SKU.
 Owners who buy one rarely buy the other.